restrellado/california-public-schools/README.md

 - For your convenience, you can download the cleaned csv by right clicking and selecting `download linked file` [at this link](https://github.com/restrellado/california-public-schools/raw/master/data/cleaned_cde_schools.csv)
+- You can view a [presentation and examples of how to use the data](https://restrellado.github.io/california-public-schools/cde_dir_presentation.html)
 - You can review [documentation of the process](https://restrellado.github.io/california-public-schools/ca_ps.html) on github